Jeff Glor: Early life and education

 Glor was born in Buffalo, New York, where he attended Kenmore East High School, a public high school in his hometown of Tonawanda, New York.
 He graduated from Syracuse University in 1997 with dual degrees in journalism (from the S.I.
 Newhouse School of Public Communications) and economics.
 At Syracuse, he was awarded the Henry J. Wolff prize, given to the Newhouse student "most proficient in journalism.”

+He is one of three sons born to Bruce and Karen Glor.
+He has two brothers, David and Richard.
+Richard Glor is an expert on lizard evolution and is the Curator of Herpetology at the University of Kansas Biodiversity Institute and Museum of Natural History.